Forge Voice vs Ruby Receptionists

 What people actually ask us.

-How much cheaper is Forge Voice than Ruby Receptionists?
+Is Forge Voice really cheaper than Ruby Receptionists?

-How long does it take to migrate from Ruby to Forge Voice?
+How hard is it to switch from Ruby to Forge Voice?

-Five to seven business days for most businesses.
-We pull your Ruby intake forms, call routing, and FAQs into the Forge Voice knowledge base, wire your calendar and CRM, and run a staging phone number you can test before porting or forwarding your main line.
+Most businesses migrate in 5 to 7 business days.
+We load your Ruby intake forms, call-handling instructions, and FAQs into the Forge Voice knowledge base, wire your calendar and CRM, and run a staging line you can test.
+When you are happy with the sample calls, we port or forward your number and you cancel Ruby.